kitnil/awesome/README.md

 - [VeryNginx](https://github.com/alexazhou/VeryNginx) - A very powerful and friendly  nginx base on lua-nginx-module( openresty ) which provide WAF, Control Panel, and Dashboards.
 - [mpv-youtube-quality](https://github.com/jgreco/mpv-youtube-quality) - A userscript for MPV that allows you to change youtube video quality (ytdl-format) on the fly
 - [material-awesome](https://github.com/material-shell/material-awesome) - Material and Mouse driven config for AwesomeWM 4.3
-- [BYTEPATH](https://github.com/a327ex/BYTEPATH) - A replayable arcade shooter with a focus on build theorycrafting made using Lua and LÖVE.
+- [BYTEPATH](https://github.com/a327ex/BYTEPATH) - A replayable arcade shooter with a focus on build theorycrafting.
 - [keyboard](https://github.com/jasonrudolph/keyboard) - ⌨ Toward a more useful keyboard
 - [tmux-filetree](https://github.com/PhilipRoman/tmux-filetree) - Simple, non-intrusive dynamic file tree which always tracks your active Tmux pane
 - [lite](https://github.com/rxi/lite) - A lightweight text editor written in Lua